Myitkyina, Myanmar: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, C, D, G and I. Check that you get the necessary kind.
-Many adapters available online are just plugs and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A, C, D, G and I. Be sure to find the necessary kind.
+A lot of adapters available online are just plugs and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 October

-If you vacation in Myitkyina during October, you are likely to find that it is really hot and somewhat rainy.
+If you visit Myitkyina during October, you will probably notice that it is consistently hot and somewhat rainy.
 Temperatures tend to hover around the 80s F (low 30s C) during the day, while at night they can dip into the low 60s F (low 20s C).
-In terms of precipitation, you can expect it to rain regularly.
+In terms of precipitation, you can expect it to rain 5-10 days this month.

 What to wear/what to pack: